 In Pyongyang we’ll visit the must-see sights and have an in-depth look within the Korean War Museum, visiting the exhibition on Chinese involvement in the Korean War against the UN and US forces.
 This section of the Museum is usually out of bounds for anyone but Chinese tourists so gaining access to this is certainly a unique highlight.
 And no trip to the DPRK is complete without a visit to the DMZ, where North meets South!

-The DPRK essentials and the Korean War tour follows on directly from the Chairman Mao Revolutionary Tour of China and picks up where we left off looking at China specific monuments and exhibitions in North Korea and delving deeper into the political ideologies of northeast Asian communism.
+The DPRK Political Interest tour follows on directly from the Chairman Mao Revolutionary Tour of China and picks up where we left off looking at China specific monuments and exhibitions in North Korea and delving deeper into the political ideologies of northeast Asian communism.

 Meet your YPT guide at 1:30pm at the Beijing Zhong Gu Hotel near Beijing Railway Station found here.
 During this meeting, we’ll go through the tour’s itinerary, receive DPRK visas and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the DPRK.